The Hydrogen Intensity and Real-time Analysis eXperiment: 256-Element Array Status and Overview: Data Analysis Methodology

-With the decision to use a brute-force beamformer, we can now describe how the \hirax\ beamforming will work.
+With the decision to use a brute force beamformer, we can now describe how the \hirax\ beamforming will work.
 The beam-crossing time is relatively short for \hirax\ ($\sim$1 minute) and so we will use tracking beams that follow sources as they transit the primary beam.
 The RMS per-antenna errors introduced by using 4-bit arithmetic are $\sim$3$^\circ$ with an RMS amplitude fractional error of $0.035$.
 Since the data from the F-engine arrive as 4-bit integers, and the errors introduced by 4-bit beamforming are small, we plan to use 4-bit arithmetic to do the beamforming.
 The beamforming phases will be updated approximately every second.
 We plan to beamform the intensity data only, using both $XX$ and $YY$ polarization, and do not plan to form real-time cross-polar beams.
-Since many scientific uses of the formed beams require higher frequency resolution than that provided by the F-engine, the formed beams will be upchannelized (see, e.g., Refs.~\citenum{2018ApJ...863...48C,2021ApJS..255....5A}) before being squared and summed to produce high frequency-resolution power beams.
-These upchannelized beams can then either be integrated in the X-engine for the 21cm absorber search, or passed to the FRB back-end for the FRB search.
-We additionally will send a small number ($\sim$10) of non-squared beams to the pulsar back-end for the pulsar search.
-This gives the pulsar back-end the option of carrying out coherent de-dispersion for millisecond pulsar searches.
+Since many scientific uses of the formed beams require higher frequency resolution than that provided by the F-engine, the formed beams will be upchannelized\footnote{Resampling at higher frequency resolution and hence number of channels.} (see, e.g., Refs.~\citenum{2018ApJ...863...48C,2021ApJS..255....5A}) before being squared and summed to produce high frequency-resolution power beams.
+These upchannelized beams can then either be integrated in the X-engine for the 21cm absorber search, or passed to the FRB backend for the FRB search.
+We additionally will send a small number ($\sim$10) of non-squared beams to the pulsar backend for the pulsar search.
+This gives the pulsar backend the option of carrying out coherent de-dispersion for millisecond pulsar searches.
 The utility of \hirax-256 for pulsar studies is still under study but we expand upon the planned FRB survey below.